AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: Curation Pipeline for AlpsBench

 Moreover, to enhance the challenge and discriminative power of the benchmark, we prioritize retaining users whose memories contain implicit information while performing category-based filtering.
 Specifically, we retain a user $u$ if there exists at least one memory $\mathcal{M}$ with the type attribute labeled as \textit{implicit}.
 Formally:

 where $U$ is the set of all users. $\mathcal{M}_u$ is the set of memories associated with user $u$.
 Ultimately, this process yields 2,500 user samples that constitute the final benchmark.

-$\bullet\quad${\textbf{Step 3: Human Annotation}}.
-To ensure the reliability of the benchmark, we further perform expert-level manual verification of the automatically extracted memories.
-Specifically, we invite senior practitioners with over one year of relevant domain experience to review and correct the structured memories.
-This rigorous vetting process establishes a high-quality ground truth, enabling a robust evaluation for personalized AI assistants.

-$\bullet\quad${\textbf{Step 4: Task Construction}}.
-Based on the collected dialogue histories and human-verified memories, we construct evaluation queries and corresponding ground truth for the four tasks described in Section~\ref{sec:eval_frame}.
+$\bullet\quad${\textbf{Step 3: Task Construction}}.
+Based on the collected dialogue histories, we construct evaluation queries and corresponding ground truth for the four tasks described in Section~\ref{sec:eval_frame}.
 Selecting a memory as a target memory ($\mathcal{M}_{tgt}$) and using the original user dialogue ($\mathcal{H}$) as context, we employ \textit{GPT-5.2} \cite{gpt-5.2} to synthesize task-specific queries and ground-truth answers.
 This process can be formulated as:

 where $[*]$ represents task-specific auxiliary inputs.
-In the case of \textit{\textbf{Task2}}, its $[*]$ represents target update strategies—specifically Retention, Addition, and Modification—to guide the generation of update-oriented queries.
-In the \textit{\textbf{Task3}}, its $[*]$ represents randomly selected memories as distractors (negative samples) to enhance the realism and complexity of the retrieval tasks.
+In the case of \textit{\textbf{Task 2}}, its $[*]$ represents target update strategies—specifically Retention, Addition, and Modification—to guide the generation of update-oriented queries.
+For \textit{\textbf{Task 3}}, its $[*]$ represents randomly selected memories as distractors (negative samples) to enhance the realism and complexity of the retrieval tasks.